 Audience Question: Does your lab have ANAB accreditation and also if an officer leaves the test-fired cartridge case at the lab, will they then get logged in and assigned a lab number?

 Suzann Cromer: Our lab does have accreditation status.
-We did not seek it for the ABA program at this time, but we are in the future.
+We did not seek it for the EBA program at this time, but we plan to in the future.
 I’m going to try to get accreditation status for our IBIS program.
-We do not log in the test fires.
-What we do is we enter them.
-We keep an ABA form with them signed and dated when they were entered so that way the next time that agency comes into the laboratory, we just hand them the test specimens back with their ABA form.
+We do not treat test fires as evidence, we treat them as work product.
+We keep an EBA form with them, that form is signed and dated when they were entered so that way the next time that agency comes into the laboratory, we just hand them the test specimens back with their EBA form.
 I believe I answered most of those parts of that question.

 Audience Question: Do you have any data on whether there is more evidence being recovered from incidents by officers thus resulting in an increased number of NIBIN entries?